ASIMO: Development

 ASIMO stands 130 cm tall and weighs 54 kg.
 Research conducted by Honda found that the ideal height for a mobility assistant robot was between 120 cm and the height of an average adult, which is conducive to operating door knobs and light switches.
 ASIMO is powered by a rechargeable 51.8 V lithium-ion battery with an operating time of one hour.
-Switching from a nickel metal hydride in 2004 increased the amount of time ASIMO can operate before recharging.
-ASIMO has a three-dimensional computer processor that was created by Honda and consists of a three stacked die, a processor, a signal converter and memory.
-The computer that controls ASIMO's movement is housed in the robot's waist area and can be controlled by a PC, wireless controller, or voice commands.
+Switching from a nickel–metal hydride battery in 2004 increased the amount of time ASIMO can operate before recharging.
+ASIMO has a three-dimensional computer processor created by Honda that consists of three stacked dies, a processor, a signal converter, and memory.
+The computer that controls ASIMO's movement is housed in the robot's waist area and can be controlled using a PC, wireless controller, or voice commands.

 Abilities

-ASIMO has the ability to recognize moving objects, postures, gestures, its surrounding environment, sounds and faces, which enables it to interact with humans.
+ASIMO has the ability to recognize moving objects, postures, gestures, its surrounding environment, sounds, and faces, which enables it to interact with humans.
 The robot can detect the movements of multiple objects by using visual information captured by two camera "eyes" in its head and also determine distance and direction.
 This feature allows ASIMO to follow or face a person when approached.
 The robot interprets voice commands and human gestures, enabling it to recognize when a handshake is offered or when a person waves or points, and then respond accordingly.
 ASIMO's ability to distinguish between voices and other sounds allows it to identify its companions.
 ASIMO is able to respond to its name and recognizes sounds associated with a falling object or collision.
 This allows the robot to face a person when spoken to or look towards a sound.
 ASIMO responds to questions by nodding or providing a verbal answer in different languages and can recognize approximately 10 different faces and address them by name.

-There are sensors that assist in autonomous navigation.
-The two cameras inside the head are used as a visual sensor to detect obstacles.
-The lower portion of the torso has ground sensor which comprises one laser sensor and one infrared sensor.
-The laser sensor is used to detect ground surface.
-The infrared sensor with automatic shutter adjustment based on brightness is used to detect pairs of floor markings to confirm the navigable paths of the planned map.
-The pre-loaded map and the detection of floor markings help the robot to precisely identify its present location and continuously adjust its position.
-There are front and rear ultrasonic sensors to sense the obstacles.
-The front sensor is located at the lower portion of the torso together with the ground sensor.
-The rear sensor is located at the bottom of the backpack.
+ASIMO is equipped with sensors that assist in autonomous navigation.
+The two cameras inside its head act as visual sensors to detect obstacles.
+The lower portion of the torso has two ground sensors—one laser sensor and one infrared sensor.
+The laser sensor is used to detect the ground surface, and the infrared sensor with automatic shutter adjustment based on brightness is used to detect pairs of floor markings to navigate along paths.
+A pre-loaded map and the detection of floor markings help the robot to precisely identify its present location and continuously adjust its position.
+There are front and rear ultrasonic sensors to sense obstacles; the front sensor is located at the lower torso together with the ground sensors, and the rear sensor is located at the bottom of the "backpack".